Ghinaiya-Deep/Skill-Stack-by-DeepLogic-Labs/README.md

-# 🚀 BuildIn15 – with Deep
+# 🚀 SkillStack – with DeepLogic Labs

-**BuildIn15 – with Deep** is a developer-focused initiative where I explore one tech topic every 15 days through practical, hands-on learning.
+**Skill Stack – with DeepLogic Labs** is a developer-focused initiative where I explore one tech topic every 15 days through practical, hands-on learning.

 This repository contains concise, structured content designed to help developers, students, and curious learners sharpen their skills — one day at a time.